 Unless otherwise specified, tapping screws in accordance with this part of ISO 3506 shall be supplied clean and bright.
-For maximum corrosion resistance passivation is recommended.
-When passivation is required it shall be performed in accordance with ISO 16048.
+For maximum corrosion resistance, passivation is recommended.
+When passivation is required, it shall be performed in accordance with ISO 16048.
+Tapping screws that are passivated may additionally be marked with the symbol "P" after the symbols for steel grade and hardness class (see footnote c of Figure 1).